- Coveo for Sitecore Hive Framework

 default.cshtml result template view file.
 This view file renders generic field data that, most likely, is of little value to your users.
 Additionally, until you perform the necessary steps, all your search results display these generic fields, regardless of the type of Sitecore item the result relates to.

 To make your search result details more relevant, you should now create your own result template view files and reference them in Coveo result template components.
-To achieve this goal, you need to know how to embed Coveo result template components in Coveo results list components and ensure the appropriate result template is rendered, based on conditions you want to specify (see Creating and Making Use of a New Result Template).
+To achieve this goal, you need to know how to embed Coveo result template components in Coveo results list components and ensure that the appropriate result template is rendered, based on conditions you want to specify (see Creating and Making Use of a New Result Template).

 Next, you want to choose the fields that are displayed in the result templates, show some fields under some conditions, and automatically display field labels in the user native language (see Editing the Content of a Result Template).